The Human Genome programme was born of a political initiative, but

 Meanwhile, the Human Genome Project was getting organised.
 It involved

-NIH, but also many other countries from around the world.
-In Britain,
+and the NIH, but also many other countries from around the world.

-the powerful Wellcome Trust, a private charitable foundation, had founded
+In Britain, the powerful Wellcome Trust, a private charitable foundation,

-will show not only the struggle between the federal agencies, but also
+websites will show not only the struggle between the federal agencies,

-between personalities within those agencies, and between countries.
+but also between personalities within those agencies, and between

 In 1998, in one of those dramatic coups he is so good at, Craig Venter